 - Payment of the Guia de Recolhimento da União – GRU, available on the website of the Federal Police.

-The GRU is available on the website of the Federal Police (Polícia Federal).
+The steps to apply for a National Migration Registry is available on the website of the Federal Police (Polícia Federal).

 - Select the link GRU > Estrangeiros/Imigração > 3.
 Pessoas e Entidades Estrangeiras;